Types of Withholding Tax

 A withholding tax, in an international context, is imposed on a cross-border payment of income from a source in one country to a resident in another country.
 While some types of income (such as dividends) are much more likely to have a WHT obligation, other types such as business income generated from a permanent establishment are almost exclusively taxed under domestic laws as if the company were a resident.
-There are a number of types of WHT and in this section, we will provide additional detail about some of the most common to the consulting industry.
+There are several types of WHT and in this section, we will provide additional detail about some of the most common in the consulting industry.

 Arnold, Brian J. “Taxation for fees for technical and other services under the United Nations Model Convention.”
 2012, Committee of Experts on International Cooperation in Tax Matters.